A-Z Guide to holding conferences and events in Leeds

 A – Ambassadors Leeds as a city is an economic powerhouse, home to a diverse array of sectors, fields and industries, with experienced professionals, academics and thought leaders.
 Whether you’re looking to bring your association’s conference to Leeds or to find out more about how we can connect you with industry experts you can find out more here.

 B – Booking your next conference in Leeds.
-The government is working towards allowing events of all types again from 17th May, as long as they adhere to specific government guidelines and is conditional on the rate of infection being at a manageable level.
-Our Conference Officers with a combined experience of over 50 years in the industry are delighted to advise and support you in bringing your conference to Leeds.
+Following the government announcement on 10th May that conferences and events can once again take place, our Conference Officers with a combined experience of over 50 years in the industry, will be delighted to advise and support you in bringing your conference to Leeds.